mbenke/zpf2019/Slides/09TH/09meta.md

 Sample projects:

-* demonstrating use of techniques discussed in the course (e.g. TH, QuickCheck, dependent types, parallelism,wykorzystanie technik prezentowanych na wykładzie, np.
-Template Haskell)
+* demonstrating use of techniques discussed in the course (e.g. TH, QuickCheck, dependent types, parallelism)
 * synthesis of a function of a given type, perhaps also passing specified tests (may be difficult, it might be enough to do it in a limited setting);
 parallelising may be a bonus.

-Alternative to Haskell project: presentation on interesting Haskell topics during the lecture (possibly plus lab)
+See e.g. Djinn by Lennart Augustsson